Heavy-Duty Low NOx

 About

-CARB staff has proposed the heavy-duty omnibus regulation, which would establish oxides of nitrogen (NOx) engine emission standards 90 percent lower than today's.
-This regulation would implement a key measure in the 2016 Mobile Source Strategy, which is critical for attaining federal health-based air quality standards for ozone in 2031 in the South Coast and San Joaquin Valley air basins, and fine particulate matter (PM2.5) standards in the next decade.
+The Heavy-Duty Low NOx Omnibus (Omnibus) regulation implements two key measures in the 2016 State SIP Strategy.
+The two SIP measures which include the “Low-NOx Engine Standard” and the “Lower In-Use Emission Performance Level” are critical for attaining federal health-based air quality standards for ozone in 2031 in the South Coast and San Joaquin Valley air basins, and fine particulate matter (PM2.5) standards in the next decade.

 In 2013, California established optional low-NOx standards with the most aggressive being 0.02 g/bhp-hr, which is 90 percent below the current standard.
 The optional NOx standards were developed to pave the way for mandatory standards by encouraging manufacturers to develop and certify low NOx engines and incentivizing the purchase of certified low NOx engines.
 As a result, since 2016, a number of natural gas- and propane-fueled Otto-cycle engine families have been certified to the most stringent optional low NOx standards of 0.02 g/bhp-hr.